KirstiLaurila/slides/mydeck/index.md

 1. Microbenchmark the solutions for the second exercise of the training.

 2. Check how the example for profiling changes if you vectorise the data.frame creation.
-Do also microbenchmarking for these functions.